cindidong/DH110/Assignments/7/README.md

 # DH110 Assignment 7: High Fidelity Prototype by Cindi Dong

 ## Description
 The purpose of this assignment is to develop a high fidelity prototype of my redesign of https://www.musictheory.net/ (rebranded as Learn Music Theory).
 This is to mainly validate the interaction flow sketched out in the low fidelity prototype, and to continue improving upon the interface design.
 I used Figma to create wire frames, and Figma's prototyping tools to create these high fidelity prototypes.
-Then, I conducted cognitive walkthroughs and UT testing to continue improving upon these high fidelity prototypes.
+Then, I conducted cognitive walkthroughs and usability testing (UT) to continue improving upon these high fidelity prototypes.

 ### Tasks
 - Not logged in: Navigate to 3 lessons and complete (by finishing the end of lesson quiz) 2 lessons.